rozky/build-flow-plugin/README.md

 graph where vertices defines jobs to run and edges represents dependencies between jobs.
 It only works for non cyclic graphs.

+### Gumtree Release

+Push your changes and build a new version it using http://jenkins.qa.gt.ecg.so/view/All/job/jenkins-build-flow-plugin/.

 ### Usage

 #### Start a build from the root job